 |

-Shiseido carries out the following programs periodically to increase the ESG performance of its suppliers.
+Shiseido carries out the following training and other programs periodically to increase the ESG performance of its suppliers and deepen their understanding of our human rights and environmental policies.

 Item | Target | Details |